authgear/authgear-server/docs/specs/webhook.md

 }
 ```

-### identity.username.created
+### identity.username.added

-When a new username login id is being created for an existing user.
-So it does not trigger together with `user.created`.
+Occurs when a new username is added to existing user.
+Username can be added by user in setting page, added by admin through admin api or portal.

 ```json5
 {